Limonada24/Capstone_Apprenticeship/README.md

 Testing Accuracy for Bagging Tree Classifier: 67.83%

+## Further Analysis

+By reviewing the feature importance of our model we discovered that gender is a feature that seems to have a main importance, being the second most important feauture for our tree to determine Income Level.
+We could also observed the correlation between gender and monthly income and notice that when the income rises the gender inbalance is higher.

+We could keep exploring it and even create a logistic regression model to predict gender based on incomes and other features, but because of our limited time resource and purpose of this project we won't do it.

 ## Next Steps

 After looking at our results the next steps will be to try to achieve more accuracy and granularity.
 3 levels of income seems not enough due to the distribution of our data.
 However it seems that our features are not helping us to gain more accuracy, meaning that: